CalvinHartwell/getting-started-with-kylo/chapter2/section3.md

 Next, clone the Kylo repository in some location we can build from (like root home or ec2-user home):

 ```
-  # Clone the kylo repo
+  # Clone the kylo repo in ec2-user home, root home or some other dir.
+  cd /home/ec2-user/
   git clone https://github.com/Teradata/kylo.git
 ```

 Once the repo is closed we need to install and configure maven.
 Thankfully for us, Red Hat provides a supported maven package in the optional repository, so lets install it: